JetBrains/teamcity-documentation/topics/reporting-issues.md

 [//]: # (Internal note.
 Do not delete.
 "Reporting Issuesd267e1305.txt")

 Large files can be uploaded via [`https://uploads.jetbrains.com/`](https://uploads.jetbrains.com/).
-Please let us know the exact file name after the upload.
+Please let us know the exact filename after the upload.

 If you cannot upload a large file in one go, try splitting the file into parts and upload them separately.